-Long-distance and overnight travel includes domestic trips more than 200 miles from campus or with an overnight stay (not including Bjorklunden).
+DOMESTIC TRAVEL is any trip within the U.S. that is more than 200 miles from campus or includes an overnight stay (not including Björklunden).
 These require prior approval from the Associate Dean of the Faculty or Associate Dean of the Conservatory, and required travel forms must be collected by the trip leader or administrative assistant and submitted at least one week before departure.

-Group travel must have a faculty/staff trip leader or sponsor if the students are traveling on their own.
-The trip leader/sponsor should follow the procedures below, with help from building administrative assistants for reserving vehicles and collecting fees and travel paperwork.
-The trip leader/sponsor is responsible for ensuring that all university travel requirements and restrictions are met; failure to do so may result in cancellation of the trip.
+Group trips for academic purposes must have a faculty/staff trip leader (or sponsor if students travel on their own).
+The trip leader/sponsor should follow the procedures below, with help from building administrative assistants.
+The trip leader/sponsor is responsible for ensuring that all university travel requirements are met; failure to do so may result in cancellation of the trip.

 Steps to a Successful Trip

-Trip leaders and participants must be Lawrence faculty, staff, or students.
-The trip leader/sponsor should send a roster to the Dean of Students asking whether the listed students are eligible to participate.
+Trip participants must be Lawrence faculty, staff, or students.
+The trip leader/sponsor should send a roster to the Dean of Students asking whether listed students are eligible to participate.
 The Dean of Students will check with other offices (Title IX, etc.) and provide approval or denial.

 Lawrence fleet vehicles should be used for long-distance or overnight travel with students.
-For airport travel, the trip leader/sponsor should reserve a Lawrence fleet vehicle and arrange for an authorized driver to drop off and pick up the group at the airport; the costs for the driver should be included in the trip fee.
+For airport travel, the trip leader/sponsor should arrange for an authorized driver to drop off and pick up the group at the airport, and the cost for the driver should be included in the trip fee.
 Fleet vehicles may not be left parked at an airport or parking garage for more than one night.
 Personal vehicles may be used for group transportation to and from the airport if driven by authorized drivers who have insurance that meets the standards of the vehicle use policy.
 Student drivers traveling without faculty/staff should schedule a pre-trip meeting with the Associate Dean of the Faculty.

 4. Identify Lawrence Portion of Travel

-If the travel does not originate from the Lawrence campus, the trip leader/sponsor should identify the starting place and time and ending place and time that define the Lawrence portion of the trip.
-Students will be responsible for arranging their own transportation to and from these meeting points, and they may add personal travel before or after the Lawrence portion with the understanding that they are traveling on their own without Lawrence support or supervision.
+If the travel does not originate from the Lawrence campus, the trip leader/sponsor should identify the starting point (place and time) and ending point (place and time) that define the Lawrence portion of the trip.
+Students will be responsible for arranging their own transportation to and from these meeting points, and they may add personal travel before or after the Lawrence portion with the understanding that they are traveling on their own without Lawrence support or insurance.

 5. Set Trip Fee & Arrange Payments

 For inexpensive trips, a building administrative assistant can collect the trip fee and forms.
-For expensive trips, the trip leader/sponsor should work with Financial Services to establish an account for collection and disbursement of funds and set deadlines for payments.
+For expensive trips, the trip leader/sponsor should work with Financial Services to establish an account for collection and disbursement of funds and to set deadlines for payments.
 A common practice is to have students pay a non-refundable deposit by check to Lawrence University and then to have the remaining fee applied to student accounts on a specified date.
 For students who must cancel for circumstances beyond their control, Lawrence will refund the remaining fee up to the amount that can be recovered.
 The trip leader/sponsor should inform students in writing that if their travel forms are not submitted by the deadline, they will be removed from the trip and will lose their deposit and any non-recoverable expenses.

 The trip leader/sponsor should also plan for how group expenses will be paid during the trip.
 The preferred practice is to use a Lawrence credit card, and arrangements for a credit card or increased credit limit can be made with Financial Services.
 Payments, advances, and reimbursements use the standard financial forms and procedures.